TNRC Countering Environmental Corruption Practitioners Forum

 Countering Environmental Corruption Practitioners Forum

+Are you seeking to build alliances and access peer advisors?
 This Forum is a hands-on space for practitioners of all levels from the conservation and anti-corruption communities.
-Through the forum, members combine talents and expertise to innovate, collaborate, exchange knowledge and information, and scale solutions from the ground up.
+Through plenaries and thematic working groups, members combine talents and expertise to innovate, collaborate, exchange knowledge and information, and scale solutions from the ground up.

 Call to Action